Hexxeh/libpebble/README.md

 ###a.
 OSX Additional Dependencies

-Installing lightblue-0.4 in OSX will require the following be installed:
+Installing Lightblue-0.4 in OSX will require the following be installed:
 * `PyObjC` which can be installed via [pip](https://pypi.python.org/pypi/pip)
 * `Xcode 2.1 or later` to build LightAquaBlue framework

 ###b.
-Ubunutu Additional Dependencies
+Ubuntu Additional Dependencies

-Installing lightblue-0.4 in Ubuntu requires some extra dependancies be installed via `apt-get install`:
+Installing Lightblue-0.4 in Ubuntu requires some extra dependancies be installed via `apt-get install`:
 * `python-dev`
 * `libopenobex1-dev`
 * `python-tk` if you wish to use the GUI selection tool